-Probiotics is used successfully by many for many gastrointestinal problems as constipation, bloating, inflammation, Candida and much more.
+Probiotics is used successfully for gastrointestinal problems as constipation, bloating, inflammation, Candida and much more.
 But what about probiotics for food allergies?
-Can probiotics help solve food sensitivity problems?

 A neurologist, Dr. Natasha Campbell-McBride has developed a treatment strategy (GAPS) for autism, autoimmune disorders, food allergies and intolerances.
 A cornerstone is the use of probiotics to repair the gut lining and restore balance to the immune system.
 Years ago my wife and I tried this approach to learn more about it, we had very good results.